Rouselos/responsive-content/README.md

 	// options
 })
 ```
-The available options are _all optional_:
+The available options are all optional:

-* **triggerWidth**: If the screen width is greater than or equal to this value, an Ajax reload is triggered.
+* `breakpoint` : if the screen width is greater than or equal to this value, an Ajax reload is triggered.
 Default is 768.

-* **afterLoad**: A callback function to run secondary logic after each load.
+* `afterLoad` : a callback function to run secondary logic after each load.
 This function is called once
 per logical "page", i.e. for each of these scenarios:
-(1) the initial page requires no Ajax reload because the screen width is smaller than triggerWidth;
+(1) the initial page requires no Ajax reload because the screen width is smaller than `breakpoint`;
-(2) the initial page makes an Ajax reload because screen width is at least triggerWidth;
+(2) the initial page makes an Ajax reload because screen width is at least `breakpoint`;
 (3) a subsequent click causes a Pjax load;
 (4) a page is resized (and you've set `emulator: true`).
 Default is an empty function.

-* **emulator**: Reload the fragment when the browser window is resized.
+* `emulator` : reload the fragment when the browser window is resized.
 Switches the metric to window width, rather than screen width.
 Default is `false`.

-* **linkSelector**: The jQuery selector for elements to Pjax-ify.
+* `linkSelector` : the jQuery selector for elements to Pjax-ify.
 Must only select anchor tags.
 The default is `'a'`.

-* **capabilities**: An object containing whatever other capabilities that you might need to pass to the server (screen width is always passed).
+* `capabilities` : an object containing whatever other capabilities that you might need to pass to the server (screen width is always passed).
 The default is `{}`.

 For example: